Bill Hader: Interests

-Health issues
+Health problems

 Hader has an anxiety disorder.
 During his tenure on Saturday Night Live, he had anxiety and sleep problems.
 He never felt "truly comfortable" during his first four seasons.
 He worried that he had less comedy experience than his peers, would often not sleep on Fridays before the show, and felt lightheaded before broadcasts.
 He was neurotic about his performances, and he called his early appearances "rigid."
 During the final show of 2010, he began having a panic attack, live on air, while impersonating Julian Assange.
 He recalled: "It felt like someone was sitting on my chest.
 I couldn't breathe, I started sweating.
 I thought, This is not good—abort! abort!"
 Lorne Michaels tried to put him at ease after the incident by telling him, "You can work here as long as you want."
 Hader is prone to migraines.
 He also has a severe peanut allergy.